SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-06-really-long-covid.md

 ---

 How long can COVID-19 go on?
-If you answered less than $O(10^4)$ years until everyone with susceptible genes is dead&hellip; well, think again.
+If you answered less than $O(10^4)$ years until everyone with susceptible genes is _dead_&hellip; well, think again.

 ## How long can a pandemic go on, really?

 We are now starting our 3rd year of a global pandemic.
 Everybody's tired of it.
 Everybody wants it to end so we can move on.
-How much longer, really, can that take?
+How much longer, really, can that possibly take?

 <img src="{{ site.baseurl }}/images/2022-01-06-really-long-covid-currbiol-1.jpg" width="400" height="152" alt="Curr Biol: Human genetics and 20,000 year old coronavirus epidemic in Asia" title="Curr Biol: Human genetics and 20,000 year old coronavirus epidemic in Asia" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 It's just come to my attention that last summer there was a pretty disturbing paper in